Slick9000/natsuka/README.md

 What would you like to do today?

-Option 1 - Download a single track by URL
+Option 1 - Download Track(s) by URL
-Option 2 - Download multiple tracks by URL
-Option 3 - Download Album by URL
+Option 2 - Download Album by URL
-Option 4 - Download Playlist by User ID and Playlist URL Option 5 - Search for Song/Album by Name
+Option 3 - Download Playlist by User ID and Playlist URL Option 4 - Download Tracks(s) by Song Name and Artist Name (Bestmatch) Option 5 - Search for Song/Album by Name
 Option 6 - Search for Artist
 Option 7 - Change Audio Bitrate (Selected: 320kbps)